 The President’s House, Rashtrapati Bhavan, in New Delhi can be visited.
 For more information see http://presidentofindia.nic.in/rbvisit.html.
 The garden is usually open to all in February and March.

 Note on Churches

 There is still a Betjemanesque legacy that favours architects who worked on churches.
 Edwin Lutyens longed to do churches to emulate Wren, but he was never associated with any church establishment.
 His churches came via private clients and are as follows: The Cathedral of Christ the King, Brownlow Hill, Liverpool (crypt only built, but marvellously impressive).
-The Great Model for the Cathedral is in the Walker Art Gallery.
+The Great Model for the Cathedral is in the Walker Art Gallery (Update: the model has now been moved to The Museum of Liverpool).
 Hampstead Garden Suburb: St Jude’s Church and the Free Church in Central Square, Hampstead.
 St Martin’s, Knebworth, Herts (completed by Sir Albert Richardson).
 Church in Pixham Lane, Dorking, for St Mary’s, Dorking, for Miss Mayo.
 Campion Hall, Oxford, chapel.
 Hon.
 Aubrey Herbert Memorial Chapel, Brushford, Somerset.
 Methodist Chapel, Cliff Road, Overstrand, Norfolk.

 Taken from ‘Lutyens and the Edwardians, an English architect and his clients’ by Jane Brown (with minor corrections in the light of new information).
 Published by Viking 1996.